Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 One of the notable features of the game is in the name itself, by using the semicolon.

-All Science Adventure games take place in the same universe, having a sci-fi theme.
-The Chaos;Head and Chaos;Child games focus on people with reality-altering powers.
+All Science Adventure games take place in the same universe, featuring a sci-fi theme.
+The games Chaos;Head and Chaos;Child focus on people with powers to alter reality.
 The other two Steins;Gate focus on time travel.

-Robotics;Notes has a special focus on science and science fiction, not having that supernatural touch.
-Being made up of things related to robotics and things like Mecha.
+Robotics;Notes has a special focus on science and science fiction, not having that touch of the supernatural.
+Being comprised of things related to robotics and things of the Mecha genre.

 It is quite remarkable that all 5 games have points where they coincide, such as the beginning of the story by some murder, or with supposed theories that are presented in some of these, if you are a very attentive player you can notice things of this nature.